jcundill/streeto/GettingStarted.md

 You can manually stop the algorithm at any time by clicking the 'Stop Evolution' button.

-When it has finished, it will take the best course it made out and display that on the map.
+When it has finished, it will take the best course it made from the evolved population and display that on the map.

 ![Image](./doc/showingcourse.png)